MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/windows_containers_101.md

 Invoke-WebRequest https://master.dockerproject.org/windows/amd64/docker.exe -OutFile $env:programfiles\docker\docker.exe
 ```

+## 3. Install Base Container Images

-3. Before a container can be deployed, a container base OS image needs to be downloaded.
+Before a container can be deployed, a container base OS image needs to be downloaded.
 The following commands will download the Windows Server Core base OS image.
 This process can take some time, so teak a break and pick back up once the download has completed.

 ```none
 # Install Container Image Provider